 The kílómetragjald covers public road infrastructure only.
 It is vital to understand that this is NOT an “all-access pass” for driving expenses.

-You must still pay separately for:
+You must still pay separately during your rental for:

 - Tunnel Tolls: specifically the Vaðlaheiðargöng tunnel in North Iceland.